killy10o10/hello-react-front-end/README.md

 ### Key Features <a name="key-features"></a>

-- Book Trainers
-- Create Trainers with specialty
-- See a list of Trainers of different fileds (eg. Yoga, Fitness, Muscle gain💪🏽)
+- Fetch list of random greetings

 <p align="right">(<a href="#readme-top">back to top</a>)</p>